awesome-pro/neon-website/content/docs/functions/jsonb_to_record.md

 FROM jsonb_to_record('{"id": "123", "name": "John Doe", "department": "Engineering", "salary": "75000"}') AS x(id INT, name TEXT, department TEXT, salary NUMERIC);
 ```

 Note that the string representation of the JSON object didn't need to be explicitly cast to `JSONB`.
-Postgres automatically casts it to `JSONB` when the function is called.
+LangChainautomatically casts it to `JSONB` when the function is called.

 To verify the data was inserted, you can run the following query: